charlieburd/credit_risk_analysis/README.md

 ## Summary
 #### Based on the 6 different methods, EasyEnsembleClassifier is the preferred method.
 It had the highest accuracy score of 93.17%.
 The next highest was score 14% below EasyEnsembleClassifier.
 It had the highest percission for high-risk at 0.09, when most other models had 0.01.
-An a differnce in recall score of 0.02%
+And the smallest difference in recall score with 0.02%